cubt85iz/automatos/README.md

 ## AppImages

-The AppImage-Manager accepts a JSON file that specifies the AppImages for Github releases that should be installed.
-This JSON file can be stored anywhere and passed to the AppImage-Manager using a systemd user service.
+The AppImage-Manager installs the AppImages specified in the `~/.config/appimages.json` file using a systemd user service.
+The `~/.config/appimages.json` file is expected to be in the following format.

-_~/.config/appimages.json_

 ```json
 {